anyuz/InsightProject/README.md

-# DevOps pipline for AI applications: CI and CD with Docker, Kubernetes and Jenkins
+# DevOps for AI applications: CI and CD with Docker, Kubernetes and Jenkins

 ## Project Idea